Da Thadiya: Soundtrack

-The film features score and soundtrack composed by Bijibal.
+The film features a score and soundtrack composed by Bijibal.

-The song "Enthanu Bhai" which was officially released in YouTube in November was a tremendous success and registered 4 lakh hits in the Internet within a month of its release.
+The song "Enthanu Bhai" which was officially released in YouTube in November was a tremendous success and registered 4 lakh hits on the Internet within a month of its release.
 There has been allegations that the song was inspired by Sneha Khanwalkar's songs "Yere..." and "tung tung".
 Aashiq Abu is not perturbed by these allegations.
 "I prefer not to respond to such allegations.
 I want the listeners to decide for themselves.
 Our song has been electronically created for the film, while 'Yere...' has original sounds," he says.

 Critical reception

 Rediff gave the movie 3/5 stars, stating the film shows "If your goal is the common good of the people then you can achieve unprecedented success" and that "The message that slimming clinics are mostly run by quacks who wish to cash in on the vulnerability of fat people does not get diluted in the fun and frolics."